 - To enjoy the maximum benefits of good sleep, you should sleep well for at least a week leading up to your exam.

 Is sleep the secret answer to scoring better on your final exams?
 It just may be.
 Students who sleep better enjoy better grades, better recall, better mood, and better health.

 Many students opt to cram instead of sleep, thinking the extra time studying will benefit them on their exams.
 The research says the opposite, however.
 One study created an incentive program to encourage students to sleep more, rewarding them with extra credit if they slept at least eight hours on average for five nights in a row.
 Of students who weren’t enrolled in the incentive program, only 9% got at least eight hours of sleep, and only 14% got seven hours.
 When the students enrolled in the program, those percentages increased to 59% and 86% respectively.

 On average, the incentivized students slept over 1.5 hours more per night than the students who weren’t in the program.
 Best of all, the more well-slept students performed just as well as their sleep-deprived peers.
 In another variation of the study, the students who slept eight hours or more performed even better than those who did not.

 What’s the takeaway from this research?
 Sacrificing sleep for studying does not actually improve your performance.
 In fact, spending more time asleep during finals week could actually help you earn better grades.

-Question: Does getting more sleep help or hurt grades?
+Test Yourself!
+Does getting more sleep help or hurt grades?